Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Details for unitary encoding with local measurement constraint

 According to propagation of error, we can obtain the variance of estimating a certain parameter encoded in a quantum state from the measurement results of an observable $M$~\cite{toth2014quantum}:

 where the expectation value $\langle M\rangle$ is taken under the encoded state $\rho_x$ and thus is a function of local parameters $x_i$.
-We note that in quantum sensing, the values of parameters to estimate are usually small.
-Therefore, when using the propagation of error formula we may take the limit of $\theta\rightarrow 0$.
-It is straightforward to use the aforementioned orthogonal transformation to convert $x_i$ into linear combinations of derived parameters that include the parameter of interest $\theta_1$.
-Gram-Schmidt process can be used to construct orthonormal basis which includes $v_1 = (1,\dots,1)^T/\sqrt{d}$.
-For instance, for $d=3$ we can construct an orthonormal basis:
+In quantum sensing the values of parameters to estimate are usually small so we may take the limit of $\theta\rightarrow 0$.

-where $\theta_i = v_i^Tx$, and in our scenario we are only interested in $\theta_1$.
 Given a specific $d$-dimensional orthonormal basis, we will be able to transform the $x$-dependence of $\langle M\rangle$ into $\theta$-dependence.
-Then the partial derivative with respect to $\theta_1$ will be straightforward.
+Then the partial derivative with respect to $\theta_1$ should be straightforward.